rails/rails/guides/source/configuring.md

 config.active_storage.analyzers = [ActiveStorage::Analyzer::ImageAnalyzer::Vips, ActiveStorage::Analyzer::ImageAnalyzer::ImageMagick, ActiveStorage::Analyzer::VideoAnalyzer, ActiveStorage::Analyzer::AudioAnalyzer]
 ```

-The image analyzers can extract width and height of an image blob; the video analyzer can extract width, height, duration, angle, aspect ratio and presence/absence of video/audio channels of a video blob; the audio analyzer can extract duration and bit rate of an audio blob.
+The image analyzers can extract width and height of an image blob; the video analyzer can extract width, height, duration, angle, aspect ratio, and presence/absence of video/audio channels of a video blob; the audio analyzer can extract duration and bit rate of an audio blob.

 #### `config.active_storage.previewers`